tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 NHibernate.InvalidProxyTypeException : The following types may not be used as proxies:<br />
 RecipeTracker.Model.Recipe: method AlcoholByWeight should be virtual</code>

 As it turns out we need to implement all of the methods and properties as virtual so that NHibernate can create subclasses from our object.
-Well, we can do this or specify lazy = “false” for our classes.
+Well, we can do this or specify lazy = "false" for our classes.
 But I like the lazy initialization, so I will make them virtual.
 After doing this, the tests should run just fine.

  [1]: /index.php/DesktopDev/MSTech/the-path-to-nhibernate-aamp-tdd-part-1-t
  [2]: /index.php/DesktopDev/MSTech/my-path-to-the-dark-side-part-2-the-doma